 - Brand – Sold by a strong solid brand that has been around for at least 15 years with backup in case of any problems.

 Design Fan Concept Stores

-Are Designer Fans Worth The Money?
+Are Designer Fans Worth The Extra Cost?

-The secret true answer lies in where you wish to deploy a ceiling fan.
+The real answer lies in the application where you wish to deploy a ceiling fan.
 If it is an up-market restaurant or hotel then they will impress your customers and give you years of faultless service.
 If it is in a bedroom then quietness is essential for a good night’s sleep and so certainly worth it there.
 For other rooms that might only be used occasionally then not worth the extra.
 For rooms that you and others use a lot such as a conservatory or lounge then yes it is certainly worth paying more for and not something you will regret.